TheBarret/Clippers/README.md

 # Clippers

-Clippers is a lightweight **C++ toolset** tool for collecting URLs out of raw html bulk data in file format.
+Clippers is a lightweight tool for extracting and sorting URLs out of raw html bulk data in file format.
 It is designed for console-based workflows on Linux (tested on Debian 12).

 ## Tools